Jerell Adams

-Jerell D. Adams (born December 31, 1992) is an American football tight end who is a free agent.
-He played college football at South Carolina.
+Jerell D. Adams (born December 31, 1992) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks.

-Early years
+Early life

 Adams attended Scott's Branch High School in Summerton, South Carolina.
 He played football and basketball.
 In football, he played quarterback, tight end, linebacker, defensive end and punter.
 During his career he passed for 689 yards with 12 touchdowns and had 21 receptions for 581 yards and eight receiving touchdowns on offense.
 As a senior in basketball, he averaged 19 points and 13 rebounds as a junior.
 Adams spent a year at Fork Union Military Academy after high school.

 College career

 Adams played at South Carolina from 2012 to 2015.
 During his career, he played in 47 games with 15 starts, finishing with 66 receptions for 977 yards and seven touchdowns.

 Professional career

+Pre-draft

 On December 14, 2015, it was announced that Adams had accepted his invitation to play in the 2016 Senior Bowl.
 Throughout Senior Bowl practices, Adams garnered attention and impressed scouts by showcasing his blocking ability and making multiple difficult catches.
-On January 30, 2016, Adams made three receptions for 49 yards and was a part of Jacksonville Jaguars' head coach Gus Bradley's South team that defeated the North 27-16.
+On January 30, 2016, Adams made three receptions for 49 yards and was a part of Jacksonville Jaguars head coach Gus Bradley's South team that defeated the North 27-16.
 Adams was one of 15 collegiate tight ends to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He ran the fastest 40-yard dash among all tight ends and finished seventh in the vertical jump and three-cone drill.
 On March 30, 2016, Adams attended South Carolina's pro day, along with Brandon Shell, Pharoh Cooper, Brandon Wilds, and 13 other prospects.
 He opted to stand on his combine numbers and perform only positional drills and the bench press for scouts and team representatives from all 32 NFL teams.
 At the conclusion of the pre-draft process, Adams was projected to be a third or fourth round pick by NFL draft experts and scouts.
 He was ranked the second best tight end in the draft by NFL analyst Mike Mayock, was ranked the fourth best tight end by NFLDraftScout.com, and the fifth best tight end by Sports Illustrated.